Mohannadwaleed/stroke-prediction-using-ML/README.md

 # stroke-prediction-using-ML
-Using machine learning methods like SVM
+Using machine learning methods like SVM , KNN and Random forest